kba/anno-frontend/README.md

 - `purlId` The URL of the persistently adressed annotation
 - `collapseInitially`: Whether the anntotation should be collapsed after first render
+- `imageWidth`: Width of the image this annotation is about, if any
+- `imageHeight`: Height of the image this annotation is about, if any
+- `iiifUrlTemplate`: URL template for the IIIF link if this annotation contains zones about an image.
+The string `{{ iiifRegion }}` is replaced with a IIIF Image API conformant region specification that contains the bounding box of all zones in this annotation.
 #### Events
 - `revise`: This annotation should be opened in an editor for revision
 - `reply`: A new annotation as a reply to this annotation should be opened in an editor